yt-dlp/yt-dlp/README.md

 #### Output template examples

-Note that on Windows you may need to use double quotes instead of single.
+Note that on Windows you need to use double quotes instead of single.

 ```bash
 $ youtube-dlc --get-filename -o '%(title)s.%(ext)s' BaW_jenozKc